 The Cleveland Museum of Art is funded in part by residents of Cuyahoga County through a public grant from Cuyahoga Arts & Culture.

 This exhibition is supported in part by the Ohio Arts Council, which receives support from the State of Ohio and the National Endowment for the Arts.

-The CDC and the Cuyahoga County Board of Health recommend wearing face coverings in public settings to slow the spread of COVID-19.
-The CMA requires everyone—all visitors, staff and volunteers—to wear a face covering inside the building.
+The CDC updated its guidelines regarding the need to wear face coverings in public settings for protection against COVID-19.
+The CMA recommends, but no longer requires visitors to wear a face covering inside the building.